Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 - The following keywords can't be used as event names when streaming events from Amplitude:
     - _all
     - _identify
-- We track volume as distinct events streamed out so the same event going to multiple event streaming destinations will only be counted once for billing purposes.
+- Amplitude tracks event volume as distinct events streamed out.
+The same event going to multiple event streaming destinations is only counted once for billing purposes.

 ## Event streaming destinations